The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: Preliminaries

 For convenience, we sometimes want to abbreviate interactions that involve the transmission of no name at all, or more than one name.
-Instead of giving a full treatment of the polyadic $\pi$-calculus (see \cite{SW01}), we define the following abbreviations:
+Instead of giving a full treatment of the polyadic $\pi$-calculus (see \cite{SW01}), we define the following abbreviations, assuming $w\not\in\fn{P}$ in both:

-The following lemma establishes that divergence-preserving branching bisimilarity is compatible with restriction and parallel composition.
-This will be a useful property when establishing the correctness of our simulation of RTMs in the $\pi$-calculus, in the next section.